Serena Williams Penalized for Calling Umpire 'Thief' Amid Controversial US Open

 Serena to chair umpire: "You will never, ever, ever be on another court of mine as long as you live.
 You are the liar.
 When are you going to give me my apology?
 You owe me an apology.
 Say it.
 Say you're sorry."

+"You owe me an apology!"
+Serena was fired up with the official in the final set of the US Open final. https://t.co/r6RSbrirnV

-Ramos then served Williams with a game penalty, awarding the eighth game to Osaka, giving her a 5-3 lead in the second set.
+As a result of Ramos' decision, Osaka was awarded the eighth game, giving her a 5-3 lead in the second set.

 Williams held serve to stay alive in the ninth game, but Osaka eventually took the set 6-4 to win her first Grand Slam title.